chrisbarry/devart-template/project_summary.md

-# Project Title
-Audio Sculpture
+# Audio Sculpture

-## Authors
+## Chris Barry
-Chris, Barry, chrisbarry

 ## Description
-This project plans to use sound to provide the data for creating a physical structure that can be scuplted in real time by physical controls.
+This project plans to use sound to provide the data for creating a virtual structure that can be sculpted in real time by physical controls.
 Audio will be sucked in from YouTube and projected into a 3d world inside Unity.
 Controls will be passed using OSC from VDMX, as well as post processing effects also controlled by vdmx / controllers.

 ## Link to Prototype
-NOTE: If your project lives online you can add one or more links here.
-Make sure you have a stable version of your project running before linking it.
+Coming soon

 [Example Link](http://www.google.com "Example Link")